-The level of participation in this process continued to increase (95% vs. 90% in 2019).
+The level of participation in this process remains relatively high (93% in '21, 95% in '20, and 90% in 2019).

 8. Formal Exit Interviews with all graduates (Indirect): This process addresses all outcomes.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.